n2cholas/nn_utils/README.md

 # nn_utils
-Collections of utilities I use to train neural networks.
+Collections of utilities I use to train neural networks in PyTorch.